How to measure your marketing

 You should approach marketing as a constant test.
 Learn, refine and adapt your activity as you go along.
 By having your finger on the pulse of your business you'll be able to identify and take advantage of upward trends and stop any unnecessary activity that isn’t serving you well.
 With careful monitoring, you'll have the confidence to test new things and run with what works for you and your business.

-Discover more about marketing in my sales and marketing glossary, and how to create a marketing budget.
+Discover more about marketing in our sales and marketing glossary, and how to create a marketing budget.
 Would you like to have a chat about marketing your business.
-I offer a free 30 minute consultation.
+We offer a free 30 minute consultation.
 Get in touch if you would like to take your marketing to the next level.